 Course Code 19U5CRCOM18

 Title of the course ENVIRONMENT MANAGEMENT

-The of the course EIV IKONVIENT WITH A IGENIENT

 Semester in which the course is to be V

 taught

 No. of credits 4

-ivo. or creates 7

 No. of contact hours 90

 COURSE OUTCOME PSO PSO PSO PSO PSO 1 2 3 4 5 CO-1 Create environment consciousness among the educated youth.
 CO-2 Evaluate all decisions and policies taking into consideration its effect on the environment CO-3 Inculcate a habit of preserving and protecting the natural resources.
 CO-4 Implement and propagate the environmental consciousness in the surroundings CO-5 Participate in organisations that promote environmental consciousness.
 CO-6 Create a group of responsible citizens contributing towards sustainable growth and development.